 These contracts can be found on the NHS Employers website: Http:///www.nhsemployers.org/

-The Trust Procurement Department is responsible for the purchase of all goods and services (excluding drugs) to the organisation.
+The Procurement Department is responsible for the purchase of all goods and services (excluding drugs) for the organisation.

 We are governed by Trust Standing Orders and by Government and European rules on procurement as well as our own ethics code.